Splat the Net: Radiance Fields with Splattable Neural Primitives: Evaluation

 \section{Evaluation}

 In this section, we perform a comprehensive evaluation of neural primitives on novel-view synthesis tasks.
 We first demonstrate the expressivity of the neural density field (\refSec{eval_toy}).
-We then perform quantitative and qualitative analysis on synthetic datasets (\refSec{eval_syn}) and real datasets (\refSec{eval_real}).
+We then perform quantitative and qualitative analysis on synthetic datasets (\refSec{eval_syn}) and real datasets (\refSec{eval_real}) \BN{using standard evaluation metrics: Peak Signal-to-Noise Ratio (PSNR), Structural Similarity Index Measure (SSIM) ~\citep{wang2004image}, and Learned Perceptual Image Patch Similarity (LPIPS) ~\citep{zhang2018perceptual}}.
 Please refer to Appendix \ref{more_results} for additional results.